drake7707/Drakarah3DPrinter/README.md

  - [Tough latches](https://www.printables.com/model/1061047-tough-latches-with-space-for-18mm-dowel-pins) (remixed with 1.8mm dowel pins) for easier panel removal
  - [Beefy Z idlers](https://github.com/clee/VoronBFI) for easier Z belt tensioning
  - [Front USB keystone](https://www.printables.com/model/609433-voron-skirt-keystone-for-usbethernet) to easily plug in an USB stick to print from that when network is not availabe
- - Very cheap USB Camera which I dissected to extract the board and print my own smaller more [adjustable mount](https://github.com/drake7707/Drakarah3DPrinter/blob/main/CAD/CameraMount.step)
+ - Very cheap USB Camera which I dissected to extract the board, access the focus ring and print my own smaller more [adjustable mount](https://github.com/drake7707/Drakarah3DPrinter/blob/main/CAD/CameraMount.step)
  - USB splitter 1 to 4 to give me extra USB connections, one towards the back keystone panel, one towards the front USB keystone, one for the USB camera and one used by a Wifi adapter
  - Sonoff POW R2 to monitor the power usage of the printer (posts to MQTT)
  - [Handles by 1-0-R](https://mods.vorondesign.com/details/xa84lhUN5aMX4nmfZquaQ) with [spacer](https://www.printables.com/model/1098129-top-hat-spacer-for-voron-handle-by-1-0-r) so I can lift and tilt the printer more easily